Sunflowerblerd

 After spending the last five hours sitting hunched over her laptop, drinking cup after cup of coffee, her butt felt like it had become fused to her seat.

 Octavia picked up her cold mug, tipped her head back, and poured the last few drops of dark liquid down her throat.
-By now, those last few drops were disgustingly cold, but Octavia was too happy to care.
+By now, those last few drops were disgustingly cold, but Octavia was too grumpy to care.

 Her thick-framed, red-with-pink-polka-dots glasses added a flash of color to her look.